AAMFT and You - Better Together. Protecting Your Right to Practice.

 their scope of practice, livelihood, and position in the behavioral

-stop our momentum of success; the collective whole of AAMFT must remain
+healthcare market.
+The collective whole of AAMFT must remain

 vigilant in protecting that for which we have long fought.
 We must